Can You Buy Cryptocurrency With an American Express Card?

 How Much Does It Cost to Purchase Bitcoin Using an Amex Card?

 The cost of purchasing bitcoin or another cryptocurrency with a credit card varies depending on the exchange.
-For example, with 247Exchange, you’ll pay a transaction fee equal to 3.5 percent of your purchase, plus $0.15.
-This is one of the lower fees when you consider that Coinbase charges 3.99 percent and Coinmama weighs in at nearly 6 percent.
+For example, with 247Exchange, you’ll pay a transaction fee equal to 3.5% of your purchase, plus $0.15.
+This is one of the lower fees when you consider that Coinbase charges 3.99% and Coinmama weighs in at nearly 6%.
 CEX IO, though, only charges 0.2 percent, but you have to go through a cumbersome verification process to use the exchange.
+(Note that the exchanges mentioned above do not necessarily accept Amex.)

 There might be other fees as well, including fees related to exchange rates and foreign transactions.
 Before moving forward, double-check your fees.
 A good exchange will be upfront about the fees before you complete your transaction.